Last date modified: 2026-Jul-13

 • The clock restarts once perfection occurs.

-The progress buttons now reflect the perfection step progress.
+The progress steps now reflect the Intake workflow progress.
 Use the Back button at the top of the screen to return to the RelativityOne FOIA portal.
-Note now, the Perfection status is now Perfected.
+On the FOIA landing page, the Perfection status reflects the progress.
+If you need to send additional correspondence, click the Acknowledgement progress step to open the email template.

 The FOIA list with one list item highlighting its perfected status.